Skip to main content

 (6) A prison term imposed as part of a risk reduction sentence under section 2929.143 of the Revised Code.

-(Z) If an inmate is earning credit towards a sentence pursuant to House Bill 261 of the 117th General Assembly for an offense committed prior to July 1, 1996, the cumulative total of any days of credit awarded under this rule and rule 5120-2-07 of the Administrative Code, plus any diminution of sentence granted pursuant to rule 5120-2-05 of the Administrative Code, shall not exceed for such inmate one-third of the minimum or definite sentence, or in the case of a life sentence for which diminution and days of credit may be earned, one-third of the number of years before parole eligibility.
+(P) If an inmate is earning credit towards a sentence pursuant to House Bill 261 of the 117th General Assembly for an offense committed prior to July 1, 1996, the cumulative total of any days of credit awarded under this rule and rule 5120-2-07 of the Administrative Code, plus any diminution of sentence granted pursuant to rule 5120-2-05 of the Administrative Code, shall not exceed for such inmate one-third of the minimum or definite sentence, or in the case of a life sentence for which diminution and days of credit may be earned, one-third of the number of years before parole eligibility.
 No term of actual incarceration imposed pursuant to section 2929.71 or 2929.72 of the Revised Code in effect prior to July 1, 1996, for using a firearm in the commission of an offense shall be considered as a part of a minimum sentence or a part of the number of years before parole eligibility for eligible life sentences in calculating the maximum possible diminution pursuant to this paragraph.

-(AA) Days of credit earned pursuant to this rule shall be used for no purpose other than to reduce the inmate's definite or minimum sentence or stated prison term, or the minimum and maximum of a non-life felony indefinite prison term.
+(Q) Days of credit earned pursuant to this rule will be used for no purpose other than to reduce the inmate's definite or minimum sentence or stated prison term, or the minimum and maximum of a non-life felony indefinite prison term.
 If an inmate is earning credit towards a sentence pursuant to House Bill 261 of the 117th General Assembly for an offense committed prior to July 1, 1996, once the inmate has served sufficient time to become eligible for parole consideration or has earned and had credited time off for good behavior pursuant to rule 5120-2-05 of the Administrative Code, and days of credit pursuant to this rule and rule 5120-2-07 of the Administrative Code equal to one-third of his minimum or definite sentence, or in the case of an eligible life sentence, one-third of the number of year's before parole eligibility, no further calculation and crediting of days of credit pursuant to this rule is necessary for such sentence.

-Last updated March 11, 2024 at 11:45 AM
+Last updated July 1, 2024 at 4:27 PM

 Supplemental Information

-Authorized By: 5120.035, 5120.01, 2967.193
+Authorized By: 5120.035, 5120.01, 2967.193, 2967.194

 Amplifies: 2967.193, 5120.035